Kai-Guan/PONG/README.md

 # PONG V1.1
-Pong made python in pygame
+Pong made in python using pygame library

 Download and extract .zip and run Pong.py